seanox/aspect-js/manual/en/markup.md

 ```

 In this example, the input field expects an e-mail address.
-The format is checked continuously during input and an error message is written
+The value is checked continuously during the input and in case of an invalid
-to the `title` attribute if the value is invalid, or the content of the
+value an error message is written into the attribute `title`, or in case of a
-`title` attribute is deleted if the value is valid.
+valid value the content is deleted from the attribute `title`.
 Below the input field is the control output of the corresponding field in the
 JavaScript model.
 This field is only synchronized if the validate method return
 the value `true`.